Nobody Told Us

 - No one told me how much I would see myself in my child.

 - No one told me how my feelings would fluctuate over time.

 - They told me about open adoption, but no one told me how hard it would be to navigate these relationships and feelings.

 - Wasn’t it supposed to be easy if we adopted at birth?
 No one told us there could still be issues of loss and grief.

 - No one told me how much I would want my child to have his/her whole story.

 - No one told me parenting by adoption would be different from parenting by biology.
 In fact, we were told the opposite, that it was exactly the same.

-Continue reading #NotInTheBrochure: How We Must Make Adoption World Better
+Continue reading #NotInTheBrochure: A Plan to Make Adoption World Better

 Hospitals continually strive to improve so many aspects of patient care.
 What improvements are being made in the way we “do” adoption at the hospital?

 Pioneered in Colorado at Parker Adventist Hospital, the Family to Family Support Network is going national in helping families create child-centered open adoptions from the very beginning, through adoption training in hospital labor and delivery wards.